AlisonTahiri/full-stack-e-commerce/README.md

 ## Environment variables

-1- Create a .env file.
+1. Create a .env file.
-2- Copy variables from .env.example.
+2. Copy variables from .env.example.
-3- Open a Strapi account and get the necessary env variables.
+3. Open a Stripe account and get the necessary env variables.
-4- Repeat third step with a Sanity account.
+4. Repeat third step with a Sanity account.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.